Nikhil-Vats/nikhilvats.tech/src/posts/pretty-printing-tips/pretty-printing-data.md

 `JSON.stringify()` takes 3 parameters -

 - The first parameter contains the data.
 [Mandatory]
-- The second one is the replacer paramter which can be an array or a function.
+- The second one is the replacer parameter which can be an array or a function.
 This parameter is used for filtering the properties of the object (ex - printing some selected fields only).
 [Optional]
-- The third one is the number of spaced to improve the readability of data by formatting it.
+- The third one is the number of spaces to improve the readability of data by formatting it.
 The max value can be 10.
 [Optional]

 Example -
 ```